wahibhaq/urdu-font-comparator-app/README.md

 ## How can I contribute?

 Nothing special, just fork and create a PR with your contributions.
 Later, I plan to define a certain criteria for those who want to include a new font in the app.

+I tried my best to keep my research legitimate and only include information for which I found authentic resources.
+I have also shared my point of views on how I see the problems and my perspective which is open for debate and questioning.
+I am more than happy to receive constructive feedback on what I have written here or areas where you think I can improve.

 ## Where can I get more help, if I need it?